Colin Harvey: England

-Management career
+Managerial career

 After leading Everton to the First Division title in 1986–87, Kendall left to manage Athletic Bilbao and Harvey stepped up to manage Everton.
 Harvey led them to the 1987 FA Charity Shield and managed the club until 1990, when Kendall returned to manage Everton and Harvey stepped down to be his assistant.

 Harvey left Everton shortly after Kendall's departure in December 1993, he then had a brief spell as assistant manager at Mansfield Town and in November 1994 became assistant to Oldham Athletic's new player-manager Graeme Sharp following the departure of Joe Royle to Everton.
 Sharp left Oldham in March 1997, and Harvey followed him out of the Boundary Park exit door, but was soon back in the game as Burnley assistant manager to Adrian Heath, however after just a matter of months he was appointed Everton's youth coach when Howard Kendall became manager for a third time.

 Evertonians have nominated Colin Harvey for an MBE for over forty years worth of service to Everton F.C.

 In 2008 Harvey began working for Bolton Wanderers, during Gary Megson's tenure at the club.
-In July 2012 it was announced that Harvey had left his chief scouting role at the Reebok Stadium after just over four years at the club.
+In July 2012 it was announced that Harvey had left his chief scouting role after just over four years at the club.